 - Additional interpolators for improved handling of very sharp source images.

-- Ability to ingest and stack images while they are being shot with a USB-connected camera.
+- Ingest and stack images while they are being shot with a USB- or wireless-connected camera.

 - When retouching, image brightness can be adjusted to facilitate working in unusually dark regions.